cztomczak/cefpython/docs/Tutorial.md

 ## Hello world

-The [hello_world.py](../../../examples/hello_world.py) example is the most basic example.
+The [hello_world.py](../examples/hello_world.py) example is the most basic example.
 It doesn't depend on any third party GUI frameworks.
-It creates a browser widget which doesn't provide any window information (parent window not specified), thus CEF automatically takes care of creating a top-level window for us, and in that window a Chromium widget is embedded.
+It creates a browser widget without providing any window information (parent window not specified), thus CEF automatically takes care of creating a top-level window for us, and in that window a Chromium widget is embedded.
 When creating the browser, an "url" parameter is specified, which causes the browser to initially navigate to the Google website.
 Let's explain the code from this example:

-1. `from cefpython3 import cefpython as cef` - import the cefpython module and bind it to a shorter name "cef"
+1. `from cefpython3 import cefpython as cef` - Import the cefpython module and bind it to a shorter name "cef".
-2. `sys.excepthook = cef.ExceptHook` - overwrite Python's default
+2. `sys.excepthook = cef.ExceptHook` - Overwrite Python's default
    exception handler so that all CEF processes are terminated when Python exception occurs.
 To understand this better read the "CEF's multiprocess architecture" and "Handling Python exceptions"